chainguard-dev/edu/content/open-source/sigstore/cosign/how-to-sign-an-sbom-with-cosign.md

 brew install syft
 ```

-If you will use curl to install Syft, we recommend inspecting the [install.sh](https://github.com/anchore/syft/blob/main/install.sh) file prior to downloading.
+If you will use `curl` to install Syft, we recommend inspecting the [install.sh](https://github.com/anchore/syft/blob/main/install.sh) file prior to downloading.
 Before piping the command through, it is always a good idea to audit the script.
 Let’s first download the file.

 ```sh
 curl -O https://raw.githubusercontent.com/anchore/syft/main/install.sh
 ```

-You can now open the file and review it in a text editor such as nano or vi.
+You can now open the file and review it in a text editor such as `nano` or `vi`.
 Once you are satisfied with your audit of the file, and if you are happy to move forward, you can now run the install script.

 ```sh
 curl -sSfL https://raw.githubusercontent.com/anchore/syft/main/install.sh | sh -s -- -b /usr/local/bin
 ```

-With Syft installed, you can generate an SBOM with the syft command.
+With Syft installed, you can generate an SBOM with the `syft` command.

 ## Generate an SBOM